 Having already been to Puerto Vallarta, Cancun, Tijuana, and northern Mexico along the Texas border, Mexico City was the last major region I hadn’t yet explored.
 I’ve been wanting to go there forever, and this trip gave me just a tiny taste.

 Now I can’t wait to go back.
-I’m considering moving there for a month or two in early 2017 and working as a digital nomad!
+I’m considering moving there for a month or two next year and working as a digital nomad!

 Mexico City was extremely modern.
 Every park had composting bins, and even Burger King (I always visit foreign fast food joints out of curiosity, don’t judge) had recycling bins.
 Bike sharing pods were everywhere, and the Mexico City subway is extensive with several different lines across the city.